MrAlexSee/sopang/README.md

 Script name                     | Description
 ------------------------------- | ------------------------------
-`generate_real_source_data.sh`  | Generates ED-text and source files for the reference .fasta file and a set .vcf variant files.
+`generate_real_source_data.sh`  | Generates ED-text and source files for the reference .fasta file and a set of .vcf variant files.
 `generate_synthetic_data.sh`    | Generates synthetic ED-text and source files for various output file sizes.
 `run_all.sh`                    | Performs experiments for regular ED-text matching and ED-text matching with sources.